molpopgen/libsequence/doc/md/tutorial.md

 From these two containers, a programmer can construct a Sequence::PolySites using move semantics.
 The construction of PolyTables is covered in the next section.

-\subsubsection ptable_construct Constructing PolyTables
+\subsubsection polytable_construct Constructing PolyTables

-\paragraph ptable_read From streams
+\paragraph polytable_read From streams

 Most trivially, a polymorphism table may be read in via Sequence::operator>>, which redirects to Sequence::PolyTable::read.
 For example, to read in data from a coalescent simulation that writes to stdout: